Information for candidates requiring an adjustment (such as additional time)

 Information for unsuccessful candidates

 As is standard practice in professional examinations, pass marks are set and adhered to.
-The passing standard attached to each module/examination has been identified by College examiners as the minimum competence level required for success.
+The passing standard attached to each module/examination has been identified by RCR examiners as the minimum competence level required for success.
 As with all assessments there are candidates who fall both above, and below, this level.

 Number of permitted attempts at FRCR examinations